google/mako/docs/CONCEPTS.md

 maintainable
-flexible enough to test any desired use case automated, not requiring a human to inspect charts to look for performance regressions used to block submissions or releases
+flexible enough to test any desired use case automated, not requiring a human to inspect charts to look for performance regressions used to block submissions or releases.

 ## Benchmarks